 Ceftriaxone is an antibiotic given to adults and children (including newborn babies).
-It works by killing bacteria that cause infections It belongs to a group of medicines called cephalosporins.
+It works by killing bacteria that cause infections.
+It belongs to a group of medicines called cephalosporins.
 Ceftriaxone is used to treat infections of

-• the brain (meningitis).
+- the brain (meningitis).

 - the lungs.

-- · the middle ear.
+- the middle ear.

 - the abdomen and abdominal wall (peritonitis).

+- the urinary tract and kidneys.

+- · bones and joints.

+- the skin or soft tissues.

+- the blood.

+- the heart.